 Non-Resident Indians living in Kuwait can avail a host of banking services offered by the State Bank of India, such as SBI online banking, NRI investment services, fixed deposits, remittance to India, etc. This article is for the individuals who want to apply for SBI NRI account opening in Kuwait.

 SBI NRI Account Opening in Kuwait

-When the status of an Indian citizen changes to NRI, he/ she can’t operate a resident account any more.
-It is compulsory to open an NRI bank account to conduct financial transactions in India.
+NRIs living in Kuwait need to open an NRI bank account to conduct financial transactions in India.
 State Bank of India offers two types of NRI savings accounts – SBI NRE savings account and SBI NRO savings account.
 You can open an NRI account in SBI from Kuwait to conduct several online transactions in India such as fund transfers, investment in mutual funds, income tax return filing, home loan application, etc. Here is the process for SBI NRI savings account opening in Kuwait, including documents required and attestation of documents.

 How to Open SBI NRI Account in Kuwait

 NRIs can open an SBI account using online and offline methods.
 You don’t need to visit an SBI branch in Kuwait to open an NRI account.
 Following are the 2 ways for SBI NRI account opening in Kuwait:

 - Apply for SBI NRI account online through the bank’s website or in a branch in India

 - Apply for an NRI account in 10 minutes using the SBNRI app